 Christiane Quoibion (MPs) has been a psychologist in private practice for 26 years.
 She considers daily mindfulness and compassion practice to be essential to well-being and to promoting access to interior resources and healing.

 Christiane has been a mindfulness enthusiast and practitioner for 15 years, specializing in teaching mindful self-compassion.
-She is presently completing her MSC teacher training at the Center for Mindful Self-Compassion.
+She is in the process of becoming a certified MSC teacher at the Center for Mindful Self-Compassion.
 As an MSC teacher, Christiane cultivates an open, warm, and connected presence.